Why Happy Hour Still Works (and Why Most Venues Get It Wrong)

 19. Paint Night Happy Hour

-Paint nights work because they lower social pressure.
-Guests have something to do with their hands, which reduces awkwardness and accelerates conversation.
+Paint nights work well because they ease social tension.
+Guests have something to keep their hands busy, which helps break the ice and speeds up conversation.

 Typical budget: $200–$500